armin-codes/armin-codes/README.md

 - 👋 Hi, I’m @Armin!
-- 👀 I’m interested in python and rpg games
+- 🐍 I’m interested in python and RPG games
-- 🌱 I’m currently learning to "live 'n code"
+- 🤖 I’m currently learning to code "AI programms"
-- 💞️ I’m looking to collaborate on a creative team who love making creative unique games and programms
+- 🎮 I’m looking to collaborate on a creative team who love making creative unique games and Ai programms
-- 📫 How to reach me? i live in tamriel you can't reach me!
+- 📫 How to reach me?
+I live in tamriel you can't reach me!

 <!---
 awmin89/awmin89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.